Supergamer1337/steam-launch/README.md

 # Steam-Launch

 A simple program to add extra functionality to launching Steam games, simply by editing the game's launch options.
-Currently, the program only supports launching extra programs alongside the game, but more features will be added in the future (mostly according to my own needs).
+Currently, the program supports launching extra programs alongside the game as well as running [Ludusavi](https://github.com/mtkennerly/ludusavi) backups when the game exits.

-Some of the features I plan to add are:
+Currently the following feature is still planned to be added:

 - Having multiple launch profiles for each game, e.g. one for playing the game normally, one for playing the game with mods, etc. This would open a controller friendly menu when launching the game, allowing you to choose which profile to use.
-- Save game backups for non-steam/non-cloud games using [Ludusavi](https://github.com/mtkennerly/ludusavi).
-Making sure you can always backup your save games.

 ## Installation